 People believe it works because of the skin’s natural ability to excrete toxins.
 The idea is that dry brushing helps to clear pores and remove toxins that are trapped in the top layer of skin.

 Digging deeper in the benefits, some believe that the process also helps us tap into our lymphatic system.
 This system is controls how blood is transported in the body and eliminating waste that our cells produce.
-If the system is congested or clogged, it can lead to a build-up of toxins which can effect our immune system.
+If the system is congested or clogged, it can lead to a build-up of toxins which can affect our immune system.
 Since the lymphatic system runs through the whole body, it’s been linked to the dry brush phenomenon.

 Benefits of Dry Brushing